Hebrew calendar: Early formation

 Lunisolar calendars similar to the Hebrew calendar, consisting of twelve lunar months plus an occasional 13th intercalary month to synchronize with the solar/agricultural cycle, were used in all ancient Middle Eastern civilizations except Egypt, and likely date to the 3rd millennium BCE.

-While there is no mention of this 13th month anywhere in the Hebrew Bible, still most Biblical scholars hold that the intercalation process was almost certainly a regularly occurring aspect of the early Hebrew calendar keeping process.
+While there is no mention of the intercalary month anywhere in the Hebrew Bible, most Biblical scholars hold that the intercalation process was almost certainly a regularly occurring aspect of the early Hebrew calendar keeping process.

+The earliest potentially Hebrew calendar found is the Gezer calendar.
+It is debated among Semiticists whether it is Hebrew, such as "early Samarian Hebrew," or if it is Phoenician.
+The Gezer calendar is commonly dated to circa 10th century BCE.

 Month names

 Calendar for the year 1840/41.
 Printed by I. Lehrberger u.
 Comp., Rödelheim.
 In the collection of the Jewish Museum of Switzerland.

 Biblical references to the pre-exilic calendar include ten of the twelve months identified by number rather than by name.

-Prior to the Babylonian captivity, the names of only four months are referred to in the Tanakh: Aviv (first month), Ziv (second month), Ethanim (seventh month), and Bul (eighth month).
+Prior to the Babylonian captivity, the names of only four months are referred to in the Tanakh: (first month), (second month), (seventh month), and (eighth month).
 All of these are believed to be Canaanite names.
 The last three of these names are only mentioned in connection with the building of the First Temple and Håkan Ulfgard suggests that the use of what are rarely used Canaanite (or in the case of Ethanim perhaps Northwest Semitic) names indicates that "the author is consciously utilizing an archaizing terminology, thus giving the impression of an ancient story...".
 Alternatively, these names may be attributed to the presence of Phoenician scribes in Solomon's court at the time of the building of the Temple.

 During the Babylonian captivity, the Jewish people adopted the Babylonian names for the months.
 The Babylonian calendar descended directly from the Sumerian calendar.
 These Babylonian month-names (such as Nisan, Iyyar, Tammuz, Ab, Elul, Tishri and Adar) are shared with the modern Levantine solar calendar (currently used in the Arabic-speaking countries of the Fertile Crescent) and the modern Assyrian calendar, indicating a common origin.
 The origin is thought to be the Babylonian calendar.